SAP-archive/iot-reference-app-opc-ua/Docs/4-1-DebuggingEventGenerator/README.md

 (False Positive Event)[falsepositiveevent.png]

-We assume, that this is to the fact, that for any 2 minute interval it might wel be that one phases is in average below 32 and one of the others is above 32. but only very slightly: 31.9 vs 32.1.
+We assume, that this is due to the fact, that for any 2 minute interval it might well be that one phases is in average below 32 and one of the others is above 32. but only very slightly: 31.9 vs 32.1.

-To remedy this we introdcued a minimum delta. of 10 amps. and changed the condition in the code from
+To remedy this we introduced a minimum delta. of 10 amps. and changed the condition in the code from

     			if((thing.CurrentPhase1b_AVG > 32 || thing.CurrentPhase2b_AVG > 32 || thing.CurrentPhase3b_AVG > 32) &&
     				(thing.CurrentPhase1b_AVG < 32 || thing.CurrentPhase2b_AVG < 32 || thing.CurrentPhase3b_AVG < 32)) {